 Although truckers are guaranteed a substantial amount of coverage due to required insurance policies set by trucking companies, victims are not necessarily guaranteed compensation from a trucker’s insurance.
 Since the trucking company and their insurance company will be trying to avoid as much loss as possible and start gathering evidence immediately with professional assistance, victims are advised to do the same.
 Persons injured in a truck accident may also access black box recordings mandatory for truck drivers to maintain while operating their vehicles.

 There are guidelines that establish who is and isn’t eligible to operate trucks that are driven for interstate commerce.
-The Federal Motor Carrier Safety Regulations (FMCSR) are posted for public access on the government website, and cover eligibility requirements such as age limitations, drug testing, service hours, and several others.
+The Federal Motor Carrier Safety Regulations (FMCSR) are posted for public access on the government website, and cover eligibility requirements such as age limitations, drug testing, and service hours, among others.

 Victims of truck accidents or their attorneys should immediately begin gathering necessary evidence following the incident.
 Witness testimonies, contact information, truck black box recording devices and logbooks, electronic evidence on mobile devices, and other circumstance-verifying information are all requisite for a good defense in any truck related injury case.

 There are various kinds of large trucks that regularly use public roadways for service, transport, or utility.
 Injury trails for each type of truck will be different depending on the circumstances.
 Some of the most frequent cases involve the following:

 - Garbage Trucks: Garbage trucks regularly service neighborhoods and public areas, using public roads to do so.
 They are large vehicles with an open back, and there is always the danger of falling objects causing traffic accidents.
 Negligence charges for garbage truck related injuries are also common, if the truck driver was distracted or reckless in performing his or her duties.